 Belt: Oliver Spencer | Sunscreen: Anthony | Hat: Ralph Lauren

 Because it’s like black but not quite black, this color can sub out for that shade when temperatures start to climb in both casual and more formal gear.
 Don’t be afraid to bust merlot out all year long though: From the office to a night out with the guys (or your favorite gal!), this shade is sure to attract all the best kinds of attention.

-Want more everyday style?
+Want more men’s style tips and tricks?
 Listen to Style Girlfriend’s Undressed podcast (and subscribe!).